 British Columbia Elections

-- the NDP leading or elected in 47 ridings
+- the NDP elected in 47 ridings

 - the BC Green Party elected in 2 ridings